PlasmaControl/DESC/docs/installation.rst

     # remove the jax lines from requirements.txt, as we already have installed them above
     sed -i '/jax/d' ./requirements.txt
     # then install as usual
-    ## OPTION A: standard build
-    pip install -r requirements.txt
+    pip install --editable .
-    ## OPTION B: developer build (if you want to run tests)
+    # optionally install developer requirements (if you want to run tests)
     pip install -r devtools/dev-requirements.txt

-    # to add DESC to your Python path
-    pip install --no-deps --editable .

 Stellar Cluster (Princeton)
 +++++++++++++++++++++++